polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/03-create-pallet.md

 ## Create a new project

-Because this workshop is all about demonstrating the full workflow for creating a new module—a new custom pallet—we won't start with the `pallet_template`.
+Because this workshop is all about demonstrating the full workflow for creating a new module—a new custom pallet—we won't start with the `pallet-template`.
-Instead, the first step is to create a new project for the collectibles pallet you'll be building.
+Instead, the first step is to create a new Rust package for the collectibles pallet you'll be building.

 To create a project: